-Through the Component Library, you extend the logic behind business rules in Bizagi, by including invoking methods in your components or bundled third-party APIs.
+Through the Component Library, you can extend the logic behind business rules in Bizagi, by including invoking methods in your components or bundled third-party APIs.

 Before you continue

-In scenarios where these features above are not optimal (e.g., to extend processing capabilities) or whenever the generic SOAP Web services connector is not compatible with a given web service of yours, then the Component Library becomes an effective alternative.
+In scenarios where these features above are not optimal (e.g., to extend processing capabilities) or whenever the generic SOAP Web services connector is not compatible with a given web service of yours, the Component Library becomes an effective alternative.

 About the Component Library

 The Component Library lets you to develop or reuse APIs or your own class libraries, that you build using an IDE (like Visual Studio) in your laptop.
 The Component Library acts as a middleware repository of developed components.